Bernie Parent: Playing career

-In 1972, Parent signed a large contract with the Miami Screaming Eagles of the newly formed World Hockey Association.
+On February 22, 1972, Parent signed a large contract with the Miami Screaming Eagles of the newly formed World Hockey Association.
 He was the first NHL player to jump to the new league.
-The Eagles did not materialize as planned, and Parent signed with the Philadelphia Blazers.
+The Eagles did not materialize as planned, and Parent signed with the Philadelphia Blazers on June 3, 1972.
 After leaving the team over a contract dispute, he sought a return to the NHL but did not wish to return to the Leafs.
-Toronto traded Parent's NHL rights back to the Flyers for Favell and a first-round pick in that summer's (1973) amateur draft.
+On May 15, 1973, Toronto traded Parent's NHL rights back to the Flyers for Favell and a first-round pick in that summer's (1973) amateur draft (defenseman Bob Neely).

 The next two seasons were the greatest of his career and would see Parent record a combined 30 regular and post-season shutout victories.
 Parent's play between 1973 and 1975 has been described as two of the best consecutive seasons ever by any goaltender.
 Playing 73 games in a 78-game schedule, Parent sparkled in leading the league with a 1.89 GAA, a .932 save percentage and 12 shutouts.
 He began the 1973–74 season with two shutouts besting Favell 2–0 in the season opener against Toronto in Philadelphia.
 He shared the Vezina Trophy with Chicago's Tony Esposito (as Philadelphia and Chicago tied as the teams allowing the fewest goals against in the regular season), was named the first-team all-star goaltender and finished second in the voting for the Hart Trophy as the league's Most Valuable Player (since 1963 the only goaltenders to win the Hart Trophy have been Dominik Hašek in both 1996–97 and 1997–98, Jose Theodore in 2002, Carey Price in 2015, and Connor Hellebuyck in 2025) as the Flyers skated to a first-place finish in the West Division.

 He won the Conn Smythe Trophy (playoff MVP) and the Flyers won the first of consecutive Stanley Cup championships against the Boston Bruins.
 In the sixth and deciding game of the finals, Parent stopped a savage slapshot blast from Ken Hodge with a classic kick save move with less than 3 minutes to play on what turned out to be the Bruins' 30th and last shot.
 The spectacular save preserved the shutout and the championship-deciding win and became an often used highlight during advertising for NBC's coverage of the NHL the next season.